 Seedlip is our top pick because it has a neutral profile and mixes well for any non-alcoholic cocktail.

 Here are the best nonalcoholic spirits that hit those crucial notes of flavor and balance.

 There’s a reason Seedlip is a household name when it comes to nonalcoholic spirits.
 Its neutral profile and excellent mixability make it an easy reach for making nonalcoholic cocktails.

 Founded in 2013 by Ben Branson, Seedlip bills itself as a booze-free line of botanical spirit alternatives.
-While the original option is an excellent alternative to gin or vodka, “My favorite expression is the Garden 108,” says Alejandro Ibanez of Dilworth Tasting Room.
+While the original flavor is an excellent alternative to gin or vodka, “my favorite expression is the Garden 108,” says Alejandro Ibanez of Dilworth Tasting Room.
 “It has flavors of fresh peas and garden herbs that give the spirit very herbaceous notes.
 That makes it taste similar to the French liquors—Benedictine, Chartreuse, genepy.
 I find its silky texture is perfect to create Martini-esque and spirit-forward cocktails.”

 Good to Know: